Sudheer80742/Automated-On-shelf-Stock-avaliability/readme 1st.txt

 The dataset you have provided for training this model to achieve better results.

-For showing the results of our model we provide our dataset.

 In testing of code  for train the model give the correct paths of the train_dataset and valid_dataset and also give correct image paths for testing of the model.